sonisg/Data-ANZ-Virtual-Experience-Program/README.md

 Participated in the Data@ANZ Virtual Experience Program to gain more knowledge of how data is utilised in banks.

 For task 1, I decided to use Python libraries(Pandas,seaborn,matplotlib).
+For task 2,I decided to use Python libraries(Pandas,seaborn,sklearn,matplotlib)